 This lava stone is close to the real picking experience according to people affected by BFRBs.
 The holes or “pores” of the stone are pre-filled with a latex-based substance that can be pulled or peeled out of the stone.

-The Pick Palette™ Pack is a calming way to satisfy your urge to pick, peel and dig at things.
+The Picky Party Plate is a calming way to satisfy your urge to pick and remove pieces.
 It also helps with fighting boredom and to calm you.
-This gadget has over one hundred holes on the one side and dots, solids and stripes on the other side, which can be filled with latex-free filler to pick out.
-The bundle comes with a picking palette, latex-free filler, a picking stick and a cloth bag.
+This gadget can be decorated and filled with picky paint to pick out.
+The bundle comes with a picky party plate, picky paint, a jar with beads and extras, a picking stick and a pair of tweezers.

 Many nail biters have stated in forums that the following products are helpful.

 This nail polish contains a completely harmless bitter substance, which makes nail biting hardly tolerable by the taste.
 Nails and cuticles thus get the opportunity to heal and grow.
 The effectiveness of bitter substances has been proven many times.

 Instead of biting your nails, you can chew sesame seeds.
 Eating or cracking sunflower or pumpkin seeds can also help to stimulate the mouth and fingers.

 These products/tips could be helpful for individuals who crack their joints.